Best Black Friday mattress deals 2024, handpicked by a sleep expert

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The wait is over – Black Friday 2024 has landed.
-The biggest and best sales event of the year, it’s your chance to upgrade your sleep set-up for less, because the best Black Friday mattress deals have dropped (along with savings across tech, Apple products, beauty, home appliances and more).
+The Black Friday weekend is already behind us, but that means Cyber Monday is here and the deals are continuing to flow.
+That includes deals and discounts on a wide range of mattresses from all of the top brands – and don’t forget, the IndyBest team is still busy tracking the biggest savings across tech, Amazon, Apple products, beauty and home appliances too, as the Cyber Monday discounts continue.

-Considering we spend around a third of our lives asleep, investing in a good-quality mattress is vital – but they don’t come cheap.
-With a Black Friday discount though you could save hundreds of pounds on your next mattress, with deals typically available on all sizes and types, including memory foam, hybrid and pocket sprung options.
+Since we spend a third of our lives asleep, investing in a good-quality mattress is vital – and while they don’t come cheap, a Black Friday or Cyber Monday discount could save hundreds of pounds on your next mattress.
+We’ve found mattress deals that are typically available on all sizes and types , including memory foam, hybrid, pocket-sprung, and even a cot mattress for your little ones.

 With massive sales from the likes of Simba, Panda, Eve Sleep and more, it can be tricky to narrow down your search.
-But, as The Independent’s resident sleep expert (yes, I’ve tried and tested all of the best mattresses), I’ve rounded up the best mattress deals this Black Friday.
+But, as The Independent’s resident sleep expert (yes, I’ve tried and tested all of the best mattresses), I’ve rounded up the best mattress deals this Black Friday and Cyber Monday.

-The IndyBest team of shopping experts have been covering sales events such as Black Friday for many years.
-We track the price of mattresses year-round and know how to spot a good deal from a bad one.
-Plus, we only recommend discounts on products we’ve either tested or that are made by brands we trust.
-In terms of mattresses, I’ve been researching the best mattress brands and testing a whole host of different options in my guide to the best, so I’m personally recommending the ones that I think are actually worth your money.

 - Premier Inn mattress, double: Was £749, now £674, Premierinnbed.co.uk